tentone/enva-xr/README.md

 ## Physics

-- [cannon.js](https://schteppe.github.io/cannon.js/) can be used for physics interaction between objects
+- [cannon.js](https://schteppe.github.io/cannon.js/) can be used for physics interaction between objects.
-- The environment is mapped using a probabilistic voxel based model that is updated every frame.
+- The  `VoxelEnvironment` provides a probabilistic voxel based model that maps the environment from depth data that is updated every frame.
-- To enable physics simulation `VoxelEnvironment` can be used.
+- Alternativelly physics can rely on plane detection using the `FloorPlane` or `Planes` objects.
 - Currently performance is limited might be improved using [WebXR Real World Geometry](https://github.com/immersive-web/real-world-geometry) API

 <img src="https://raw.githubusercontent.com/tentone/ar-occlusion/main/readme/physics.png" width="600">